Anastasiya145/node_auth-app_server/README.md

 # Sign-In App (Back-End Part)

-Welcome to the Sign-In App backend repository!
-This backend service is built with Node.js and Express and provides user authentication and management functionalities.
-It supports features like user registration, email activation, password reset, and profile management.
+Welcome to the Sign-In App project!
+This is a full-stack application built with React and TypeScript for the frontend, and Node.js with Express for the backend.
+The app allows users to sign in with their credentials and is connected to a PostgreSQL database for persistent data storage.

 ## 🛠 Project Structure